lpereira/lwan/README.md

 specified in the `cache_period` configuration option.

-There's no need to have one instance of the Lua module for each endpoint; a single script, embeded in the configuration file or otherwise, can service many different endpoints.
+There's no need to have one instance of the Lua module for each endpoint; a single script, embedded in the configuration file or otherwise, can service many different endpoints.
 Scripts are supposed to implement functions with the following signature: `handle_${METHOD}_${ENDPOINT}(req)`, where `${METHOD}` can be a HTTP method (i.e.  `get`, `post`, `head`, etc.), and